Instant Pot Tomato Soup – creamy & easy to make!

 Sliders: For a crowd, I like to serve tomato soup with sliders, like these ham and cheese oven sliders or turkey and Swiss Rachel sliders.

+What is the difference between tomato soup and tomato bisque?
 Usually tomato soup is made without dairy products although it can be puréed and be ultra smooth much like a bisque.
 Heavy cream is usually added to tomato bisque.
 I love the creaminess and richness of a bisque but not the calories, so I use a small amount of half-and-half instead of of heavy cream.

 If you prefer a richer bisque, slowly stir in up to a cup of heavy cream instead of half-and-half right before serving.
 Do not boil once you’ve added the cream because the soup may curdle.

-- Vegan alternatives: Substitute almond milk or canned coconut milk for the half-and-half.
+- Make it vegan.
+Substitute almond milk or canned coconut milk for the half-and-half.
 You can also just omit the half-and-half.
 The soup won’t be as creamy with these changes.
 If you make it with coconut milk, the soup will have a noticeably different flavor but it will still be delicious.
 You may even want to add a bit of ginger to the soup!
 You can also add a can of white beans and puree them along with the soup for a vegan option with a boost of protein!

 More Tomato Soup Recipes

-- Slow Cooker: If you prefer slow cooking, you’ll love my crockpot tomato soup with cheese tortellini.
+Slow Cooker: If you prefer slow cooking, you’ll love my crockpot tomato soup with cheese tortellini.

-- With Beans: To sneak more protein and fiber into tomato soup, white bean tomato soup is the perfect solution.
+With Beans: To sneak more protein and fiber into tomato soup, white bean tomato soup is the perfect solution.
 No one will guess because the beans are puréed.

-- Roasted Tomatoes: Love roasted veggies?
+Roasted Tomatoes: Love roasted veggies?
 I love roasting fresh tomatoes, carrots, onion, and garlic for extra flavor in this smoky roasted tomato soup.

 Freezing Instructions: If you’d like to freeze the soup to enjoy later, don’t add the half-and-half until you’re ready to serve the soup.
 Without the cream, the soup will freeze beautifully.
 Thaw overnight in the fridge for best results, reheat gently, and stir in half-and-half just before serving.